-- Strattec personnel delivered written inquiries requesting that each of the Company's suppliers identify whether there are any necessary Conflict Minerals in the components, parts and raw materials they supply to Strattec. - Strattec's written inquiries were accompanied by a request that each supplier complete the EICC Reporting Template on iPoint (Conflict Minerals Reporting Platform).
+- Strattec personnel delivered written inquiries requesting that each of the Company's suppliers identify whether there are any necessary Conflict Minerals in the components, parts and raw materials they supply to Strattec. - Strattec's written inquiries were accompanied by a request that each supplier complete the EICC Reporting Template on iPoint software (Conflict Minerals Reporting Platform).
 This template along with other Strattec customized tracking sheets provided a method for Strattec to collect representations, statements and data from the suppliers regarding the presence, use, source and chain of custody of Conflict Minerals contained in parts, components or raw materials supplied to Strattec.
-Strattec has attempted to integrate the OECD Due Diligence Guide framework described above into its existing policies and procedures to facilitate information gathering from its supply chain. - In addition to written inquiries of Strattec's supply base, Strattec personnel analyzed statements from suppliers (which are required as part of Strattec's production part approval process) that disclose and quantify the chemical content and hazardous material incorporated into the supplier's finished product (i.e., material data sheets).
-Strattec analyzed these statements for all parts, components and raw materials supplied to Strattec to see if Strattec could determine if those parts, components and raw materials may contain necessary Conflict Minerals and then compared the results of that analysis to the affirmative statements made by suppliers to Strattec in the EICC Reporting Template and/or any alternative template provided by the supplier.
-In essence, Strattec's supplier production part approval process serves as an internal control for Conflict Mineral declarations made by suppliers. - Strattec personnel initiated numerous follow up requests (both in writing, orally and via iPoint) to obtain responses from all applicable suppliers or to obtain additional information to clarify or address incomplete responses from suppliers.
+Strattec has attempted to integrate the OECD Due Diligence Guide framework described above into its existing policies and procedures to facilitate information gathering from its supply chain. - In addition to written inquiries of Strattee's supply base, Strattee personnel analyzed statements from suppliers (which are required as part of Strattee's production part approval process) that disclose and quantify the chemical content and hazardous material incorporated into the supplier's finished product (i.e., material data sheets).
+Strattee analyzed these statements for all parts, components and raw materials supplied to Strattee to see if Strattee could determine if those parts, components and raw materials may contain necessary Conflict Minerals and then compared the results of that analysis to the affirmative statements made by suppliers to Strattee in the EICC Reporting Template and/or any alternative template provided by the supplier.
+In essence, Strattee's supplier production part approval process serves as an internal control for Conflict Mineral declarations made by suppliers.